 If you’ve been thinking about opening a new savings account, this Bank of America savings account review is for you.

-This include: checking accounts, investment accounts, IRAs and other high-yield offerings, such as money market accounts.
+This includes: checking accounts, investment accounts, IRAs, and other high-yield offerings, such as money market accounts.

 Business owner?
 Check out the best business checking account.